Revised: Training and Monitoring RequirementsFor Agencies Participating in the Child and Adult Care Food Program.

 - Reimbursement system

-The monitoring requirement applies only to sponsors of centers, DCHs, or both.
+The monitoring requirements of 7 CFR, Section 226.16(2)-(4)(i-vii) apply only to sponsors of centers, DCHs, or both.
 A sponsor is defined as an operator that administers the CACFP on behalf of two or more centers or one or more DCHs that have separate physical locations.

 Centers include child care centers, adult day care centers, outside-school-hours centers, at-risk centers, and emergency shelters.
 A center may be owned and operated by the CACFP Operator or legally and administratively separate from the sponsor except for the operation of the CACFP.